Cubie87/cubie87.github.io/posts/2024-a1708/repair.md

 Well, at least I know where the issue is now.

+Note that I used my finger as a substitute thermal camera.
+Worked well enough for this purpose at least hehe.

 ![dead cap found](c6465.png)

 I ripped off the capacitor and cleaned up the solder pads.
 (I should clarify, I de-soldered the capacitor)